sethnadu/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.

+examples folder- holds examples of commands in binary cpu - main class to execute code ls8 - file to run code, using CPU class ls8-specs - binary of each command

 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.